Is Confronting Your Husband’s Affair Partner a Good Idea?

 Here are two words that you should reflect on whenever you feel the desire to confront your husband’s affair partner; dignity and decorum.

 Maintain your dignity and composure at all times.
-Particularly if you have children, hold a stance toward your husband and his affair partner that conveys the notion that the affair partner is the least important person in the discussion…because she is.
+Particularly if you have children, hold a stance toward your husband and his affair partner that conveys the notion that the affair partner is the least important person in the discussion…because, if you both want to remain married, she is.

 Always keep your dignity foremost in mind.
 Deal in facts, not feelings.
 She’s not entitled to her own facts, and she’s certainly doesn’t deserve a window on your feelings.